What’s it about?

 This 5 day trip to the beautiful Isle of Arran has been put together for anyone who would like a little adventure, experience some truly stunning scenery, meet some great people and to learn new bushcraft skills, or test out existing ones, in a variety of habitats.
 This certainly includes us!

 The Isle of Arran has been described as ‘Scotland in miniature’ and has rugged granite peaks in the north and rolling hills, glens and large coniferous forests to the south; the coastline varies from sandy beaches to sheer cliffs.
 This tremendous variety of habitats (and weather!) will allow you to really hone those bushcraft skills.

 What will I do?

-For this expedition to the Isle of Arran we will be working closely with Mark Bunyan, lead instructor at Arran Bushcraft & Survival.
+For this expedition to the Isle of Arran we’ll be working closely with Mark Bunyan, lead instructor at Arran Bushcraft & Survival.
 Our base camp is in Stronach Wood, high above the village of Brodick, with views to mainland Scotland in one direction and to Goat Fell (the highest peak on the island) in the other.
 We’ll be taking in a wide variety of habitats including coniferous, broadleaf, mountains, moorland, beach, burn and estuary.

 During your time on Arran, you will: